Pod 28: Description

 Pod 28 is a food cart pod on 28th Avenue, just south of Burnside Street, in southeast Portland's Buckman neighborhood.
 According to Condé Nast Traveler, "This tiny, blink-and-you'll-miss it pod in has been going strong for a decade, with a casual charm that's hard to match."
 In a 2018 overview of the city's best food trucks, the magazine said, "There's a boho vibe to the lot, with its unruly planters and smattering of mismatched tables.
 It all adds to the casual charm."
 The pod has fire pits, picnic tables, and a tent covering.
 The Guardian has described Pod 28 as both "ramshackle" and "a treasure".

 History

 In 2018, the pod had a beer bus called Captured by Porches (or Captured Beer Bus) and five food carts, including Burrasca, The Grilled Cheese Grill, Güero, Steak Frites PDX, and Wolf and Bear's.
-Subsequent tenants have included Crave Creperie, Egyptian Bros, FOMO Chicken, and Saint Burrito.
+Subsequent tenants have included Crave Creperie, Egyptian Bros, Fifty Licks, FOMO Chicken, and Saint Burrito.
 Le Pantry also operated at the pod.